-What is the difference between a wood chipper and a mulcher?
+Q: What is the difference between a wood chipper and mulcher?

 The main difference between a wood chipper and a mulcher is power.
 Wood chippers, especially heavy-duty machines, are designed to chip larger pieces of wood and branches.
 Mulchers, sometimes called shredders, are smaller and less powerful.
 They help turn small garden cleanup into mulch to repurpose around your yard.